The year of boy bands, Britney Spears and the Spice Girls.

 Bringing It Back to 2018

-The last twenty years have brought about a lot of change in the way customer service is talked about among customers and among customers with companies.
-With the changes, companies have grown to putting customer service as their highest priority to maintain customer loyalty and increase their consumer base.
+The last twenty years have brought about a lot of change in the way customer service is talked about amongst customers and companies.
+With the changes, companies have grown to put customer service as their highest priority to maintain customer loyalty and increase their consumer base.
 The better and more personalized the service, the happier the customer is and the more good word of mouth and business the company receives.

 Also in today’s society, a company can use social listening to monitor the digital conversations being had about their brand and find out what is being said online.
 Website heat maps have also made it possible for you to see where exactly the customer is spending their time when they’re looking through your website.
 From the information gathered in the heat map, it is easy to see what customers are looking for and wanting to know from the company.